peytoncordero/DRI25/creating-simulations.md

         description: (required) This workshop relies heavily on concepts from the Python workshop, and having a basic understanding of how to use the commands discussed in the workshop will be central for anyone who wants to learn about higher-level Python concepts.
         required: true
     - data ethics:
-        description: Data Ethics (Recommended) This workshop will give you a basis for thinking through the ethical considerations of your programming projects.
+        description: (recommended) This workshop will give you a basis for thinking through the ethical considerations of your programming projects.
         recommended: true

 authors: